Dennis van Wijk

-Dennis Johannes van Wijk (/nl/; (Note: In isolation, Dennis, Johannes and van are pronounced /nl/, /nl/ and /nl/, respectively.) born 16 December 1962) is a Dutch football coach and former football player.
+Dennis Johannes van Wijk (/nl/; (Note: In isolation, Dennis, Johannes and van are pronounced /nl/, /nl/ and /nl/, respectively.) born 16 December 1962) is a Dutch football player and coach.

-Van Wijk was a left-back who began his career in the youth system of Ajax Amsterdam.
-He was unable to break into the first team and joined Norwich City F.C. in 1982.
+Van Wijk was a left-back who began his career in the youth system of Ajax.
+He was unable to break into the first team and joined Norwich City in 1982.
 He spent four years at Carrow Road and was a member of the Norwich teams that won the English League Cup in 1985 and the Second Division Championship in 1986.
 In that 1985 final, Van Wijk conceded a penalty kick when he handled in the area.
 To the relief of Van Wijk and Norwich, Clive Walker of Sunderland missed the penalty and Norwich won 1–0.